leNFT/contracts/README.md

 ```

-Test are done in a forked mainnet enviroment so you'll also need a .env file with an Infura API Key.
+Tests are performed in a forked mainnet environment, so you'll also need a .env file with an Infura API Key.

 ```bash
 INFURA_API_KEY="YOUR_API_KEY"